 Back to contents

-By the time a bench says a process is difficult, the problem is often not one dramatic mistake.
+By the time a bench says an ACF bonding machine process is difficult, the problem is often not one dramatic mistake.
 It is a set of small habits leaning the wrong way.
 Most of them can be corrected once the process is watched more carefully.

 Common mistakes